-A total of approximately 2.233 acres of right-of way is required from eight parcels for improvements to the 1st Avenue interchange approaches and mainline expressway improvements.
-Along 1st Avenue, improvements include dual left turn lanes and improved channelization as part of the proposed Single Point Urban Interchange design.
+A total of approximately 2.248 acres of right-of-way (ownership) and 0.522 acres of permanent easement are required from eight parcels for improvements to the 1st Avenue interchange approaches and mainline expressway improvements (Figure 3-10).
+Along 1st Avenue, improvements include dual left-turn lanes and improved channelization as part of the proposed SPUI design.
 Along the mainline of I-290, additional right-of-way is required to accommodate an envelope for a potential future transit facility in the median of the expressway and for improvements to the 1st Avenue ramps.
+As noted in Section 3.1.4.2, 27 parking spaces are impacted by the proposed improvement at the State of Illinois Circuit Court of Cook County Fourth Municipal District Maywood Courthouse.